Reece Bellotti

 Reece Bellotti is an English professional boxer.
-He held the Commonwealth featherweight title from 2017 to 2018, and challenged once for the British featherweight title in 2018.
-As an amateur, he won two ABA national championships, one at bantamweight in 2012 and the 2013 featherweight title.
+He is a former British and Commonwealth super-featherweight champion and Commonwealth featherweight title holder.
+As an amateur, Bellotti won two ABA national championships, one at bantamweight in 2012 and the 2013 featherweight title.

 Early life

 Reece Bellotti was born on 7 December 1990 in Watford, Hertfordshire.
-His father, like himself, is an electrician working in lighting in the film-industry, while his mother is a manager at a pre-school.
+His father, like himself, is an electrician working in lighting in the film industry, while his mother is a manager at a pre-school.
 Bellotti started boxing at age 15 as a means to keep fit at the South Oxhey Boxing Club in Watford.
 He had his first amateur fight at the age of 17, and under the tutelage of amateur trainer Mick Courtney, Bellotti went on to win the ABA bantamweight championships in 2012, and again at featherweight in 2013.